zev-b/extra-curriculars/1-12-25/ds&a-intro.md

 1. Find the Middle of a Linked List
 Steps:

-Use two pointers: a slow pointer (slow) and a fast pointer (fast).
+- Use two pointers: a slow pointer (slow) and a fast pointer (fast).
-Move slow one step at a time and fast two steps at a time.
+- Move slow one step at a time and fast two steps at a time.
-When fast reaches the end, slow will be at the middle.
+- When fast reaches the end, slow will be at the middle.
-Code:

 ```javascript
 function findMiddle(head) {